couchbaselabs/node-ottoman/README.md

 });
 ```

-It is also important to remember that in order for indices to be created on the server, you must call the `ensureIndices` method.
+In order for indices to be created on the server, you must call the `ensureIndices` method.
 This method will internally generate a list of indexes which will be used and the most optimal configuration for them and them build any which are missing on the server.
 This must be called after all models are defined, and it is a good idea to only call this when needed rather than any time your server is started.

 ```javascript
 var ottoman = require('ottoman');